lmapii/practical-zephyr/01_kconfig/readme.md

 - how to define application specific `Kconfig` symbols, and
 - how the build system and the application uses `Kconfig` symbols.

+Recap: Kconfig is not "manually" explored, too many files

+TODO: creating your own Kconfig will be much more important in case you're building your own device drivers

 ## Further reading